 - Multiple state laws might apply to the claim

-1. Smartphone Apps
+Smartphone Apps

-- Collecting necessary information
+- Collecting needed info

-- Taking appropriate photos
+- Taking proper photos

 - Recording witness statements